-- 1. The Residential Community designation will be used primarily for housing with a range of dwelling types and densities. - 2.
-Supporting uses, such as schools, churches, parks, neighbourhood service and commercial, medical clinics, and other local service, recreational and institutional uses will also be permitted in the Residential Community designation.
+- 1. The Residential Community designation will be used primarily for housing with a range of dwelling types and densities. - Supporting uses, such as schools, churches, parks, small scale commercial, medical clinics, and other local service, recreational and institutional uses will also be permitted in the Residential Community designation.

-Council proposes to establish residential zones (R1, R1A, R2, R3, RC and S) in the Zoning By-law.
-To accommodate institutional, open space, and commercial uses in the Residential Community designation, Council proposes to establish an institutional zone (P), an open space zone (OR), and commercial zones (B1, B2, B3) in the Zoning By-law.
+- Council proposes to establish residential zones (R1, R1A, R2, R3, RC and S) in the Zoning By-law.
+To accommodate institutional, open space, and commercial uses in the Residential Community designation, Council proposes to establish an institutional zone (P), an open space zone (OR), and commercial zones (B1, B2, B3) in the Zoning By-law. - Prior to the creation of new lots on land designated Residential Community, a Plan of Subdivision shall be approved by Council in accordance with the policies in Section 8.5.

-Plans of Subdivision

-4. Prior to the creation of new lots on land designated Residential Community, a Plan of Subdivision shall be approved by Council in accordance with the policies in Section 8.5.